 Amazing!
 The mysterious Lace Daunc was just a flat braid of 8 loops!
 I already knew how to make that type of braid with up to 9 loops using Dana’s V-fell method with no fussy moves, why not make this braid her way and save myself all this extra work?!
 It just required figuring out which fingers to put the red and white colors onto to get the same color-pattern.

 After that loopy revelation, I saw loop braid instructions in a very different light – they were not necessarily the holy grail.
 There might well be an easier way to make the same braid.
 What was really strange was that no one else seemed to have noticed this.
-I had only been loop braiding a few months, and obviously others had been doing it for a long time, and knew about many more braids.
-I had found out by then (via LMBRIC) that the method Dana taught me was a known method, used primarily in Asia.
-Yet no other website or chat page mentioned this Asian method and how useful it was… At the very least, for undoing a braid made by the opposite method.
+I had only been loop braiding a few months, and obviously others had been doing it for a long time, and knew about many more braids than I did.
+I had found out by then on LMBRIC that the method Dana taught me was a known method, used primarily in Asia.
+Yet no other website or SCA fingerloop braiding chat page mentioned this Asian method and how useful it was… At the very least, for undoing a braid made by the opposite method.

-Spurred on by the excitement of boldly going where it seemed no-one had gone before, I managed to work out “thumb” ways to make the following braids using only single loops on any digit: Lace Dawns and Piol; the “Hollow Lace of 7” family of related braids; a close version of the Lace Endented of 8 bows; as well as a 10-loop version of the classic 8-loop Lace Bend Round (the Spiral braid).
-Later I also worked out a 10-loop 1-loop-per-finger method for making 2-person double-square braids – the ones called “purse string with the wave” etc on fingerloop.org.
+Spurred on by the excitement of boldly going where it seemed no-one was currently going, I managed to work out “thumb” ways to make the following braids (taught on other sites with more than one loop on some finger or fingers) but using only a single loop per finger: Lace Dawns and Piol; the “Hollow Lace of 7” family of related braids; a close version of the Lace Endented of 8 bows; as well as a 10-loop version of the classic 8-loop Lace Bend Round (the Spiral braid).
+Later I also worked out a 10-loop, 1-loop-per-finger method for making 2-person double-square braids – the ones called “purse string with the wave” etc on fingerloop.org.

-I finally got over my avoidance of carrying more than one loop per finger.
-All that playing around with trying to find easier ways to make the same braid led me to trying to find easy ways to make braids of more loops than 9, even if it did require holding more than one loop on some finger.
-How could you make a square braid of 11 loops?
+Eventually I got over my avoidance of carrying more than one loop per finger.
+All that playing around with trying to find easier ways to make known braids led me to try finding easy ways to make braids that had more loops than I had fingers.
+How would one make a square braid of 11 loops?
 What about 13?
-What kinds of unorthodox braids could you make with that many loops?
+What kinds of “unorthodox” braids could you make with that many loops?
 What about bigger versions of traditional two-worker braids?
 Three-worker braids?